Embraer E-Jet E2 family: Design

+The E-Jet E2 family had been built on the first generation E-Jet, its wing is redesigned, and it introduces new pylons, landing gear, horizontal stabilizers, cabin, cabin air system, air cycle machine, bleed air system, and a new fly-by-wire system.
+The E2 is exclusively powered by the Pratt & Whitney PW1000G Geared Turbofan engine; in comparison to traditional powerplants, the PW1000G offers double-digit improvements in fuel burn, pollutant and noise emissions, and operating costs via its lower fan pressure ratios and greater bypass ratios, achieved via the uncoupling of the fan from the low-pressure compressor and the low-pressure turbine.
+In addition to the main engines, the auxiliary power unit is also supplied by Pratt & Whitney.

+The raised, 11:1 aspect ratio gull-wing partially accommodate the 2.01 m diameter geared turbofan engine, larger than the CF34 engine by 66 cm while the trailing arm landing gear is taller for 23-25 cm higher door sills, giving a 5 cm lower nacelles than the E1.
+The wing remains broadly similar to that of the E1, the main difference being the use of single-slotted flaps instead of the more complex and drag-generating double-slotted arrangement while the engine pylon is also shorter.
+The adoption of a composite wing was considered but found to be not yet economically justifiable.
+The wing structure was lightened by 200 kg due to the fly-by-wire ailerons, also used when braking, avoiding larger wheels and brakes.
+The horizontal stabilizer was reduced from 280 ft2 on the E190 and E195 to 250 ft2 on the E2 jets.

-Embraer targets 16 to 24% lower fuel burn and 15–25% lower maintenance cost per seat.
+Embraer targeted 16 to 24% lower fuel burn and 15–25% lower maintenance cost per seat.
 In the E190-E2, of the 17.3% better fuel burn, 11% comes from the geared turbofan, 4.8% from the improved aerodynamics of the new high aspect ratio wing and 1.5% from the fly-by-wire's 15% smaller tail surfaces.
 Over a 600 nmi trip and with a US$72 fuel barrel, Embraer estimates a 97-seat E190-E2 trip cost is 7% lower for a 1% higher seat cost than a 106-seat A220-100, a 120-seat E195-E2 has a 2% higher trip cost but a 10% lower seat cost and 10% lower trip cost and 3% lower seat cost than a 129-seat A220-300; and while a 97-seat E190 had an 18% higher seat cost than a 150-seat A320 and a 23% lower trip cost, an E190-E2 has a 30% lower trip cost for an 8% higher seat cost than a 150-seat A320neo, while an E195-E2 has the same seat cost but 20% lower trip cost.
-By October, Embraer raised its E190/E195-E2 seat or trip costs claim to roughly 10% better than the A220.
+In October 2018, Embraer raised its E190/E195-E2 seat or trip costs claim to roughly 10% better than the A220.